bywires/bywires-pelican/content/articles/blogging-software-blogger-wordpress-and-pelican.md

 - The theme API had that *we know its wrong but we're stuck with it* feel to it.
 That doesn't mean it isn't usable, but just makes it a little less enjoyable to work with.
 - Without heavy caching tools like [WP Super Cache](http://wordpress.org/extend/plugins/wp-super-cache/) its very slow.
 - Theres still a database for mostly static content.
 In a high traffic scenario that database is going to be doing a lot of work... but why?
-- I realized that I was going to make an *About Me* page for the site in development, but to get that page to production it would involve some sort of export and import.
+- I realized that I was going to make an *About Me* page for the site in development, but to get that page to production it would involve some sort of export and import which is hardly convenient.

 Wordpress has all the benefits I listed for Blogger plus a few more: